Fantastic Things to Do in Sifnos, Greece

 White clay pottery.

-Trademark of Sifnos, pottery has always been one of the most important products of the island as its soil has always been rich in high-quality clay.
+Trademark of Sifnos, pottery has always been one of the most essential products of the island as its soil has always been rich in high-quality clay.

-Pottery has been produced in Sifnos for centuries, and it’s worldwide known for its refined qualities.
+Pottery has been produced in Sifnos for centuries and is known worldwide for its refined qualities.

 things to do in Sifnos